General practice module

 You must:

-• include details of after-hours care the patient has received in the patient’s health record (eg entries made by the practice team, treatment reports from the health service that provided the care).
+• include details of after-hours care the patient has received in the patient’s health record where these have been provided.

 You could: